GoBlog

 ReadyEdgeGo

-A High Schoolers Path to Biological Sciences
+A High Schooler’s Path to Biological Sciences

 Discover Your Path in Biological Sciences

-Discovering your path in biological sciences?
 Hello, my name is Miguel Barranco-Original.
-I am one of the major advisors here at ReadyEdgeGo for biology and health sciences.
-I am currently in the midst of applying to medical school and hope that I can stay here in California to study/practice medicine.
-The end goal is to become a trauma surgeon and a physician that advocates for the underserved communities whether it be via programs, outreach, or education.
+I am currently in the midst of applying to medical school and hope to stay here in California to study/practice medicine.
+My end goal is to become a trauma surgeon and physician that advocates for underserved communities, whether it be via programs, outreach, or education.

 Biological Science Classes in High School